DivyaKumarBaid/Learning_React/Readme.md

 - In index.js the reactDOM rendors the fucntion as <APP/> in which it searches for the function APP in App.js

-- Component is self contained representation of html , css and js and react renders components
+- Component is self a contained representation of html , css and js.
+This helps the developers to minimize the complexity of code and increase in reusability of code.

 # Using Functions to build components